pocky/pocky/README.md

 If you think there is something to add to my projects, feel free to create an issue and ping me (hard) because of my profesionnal position.

 #### Gimme some ca$h 👨‍💻
 The best way to help me is to hire us on [akawaka](https://www.akawaka.fr) for your Symfony and/or your Sylius projects.
-We are simply the best 😄.
+As Tina said, we are simply the best 😄.

 <!--